Shaifhassan/Capston-Project---RBS/International Master in Tourism and Hospitality Management/7_5_The Market_SWOT.md

 ---

-By conducting a thorough SWOT analysis, you can identify key factors influencing the success of your capstone project, capitalize on strengths, address weaknesses, leverage opportunities, and mitigate threats to maximize the app's impact and sustainability in O'ahu's tourism ecosystem.
+By conducting a thorough SWOT analysis, you can identify key factors influencing the success of our capstone project, capitalize on strengths, address weaknesses, leverage opportunities, and mitigate threats to maximize the app's impact and sustainability in O'ahu's tourism ecosystem.